HRLO77/gravity/README.md

 # cython

-Same with cython, cython files are in ./code/cython_code/ .
-If you need to compile them again, run `py cyth.py build_ext --inplace`
+Same with cython, cython files are in ./code/ .
+If you need to compile them again, run `py cyth.py build_ext --inplace` in `/`

 run `py test.py` to start the computing.
 When ctrl+c is pressed, computing is stopped and the particles collected are dumped in-order in `data.pickle`